-One possible strategy to improve the performance of current AI along the dimensions considered above is "to introduce structural and operational principles of the brain into the design of computing algorithms and devices" (Poo, 2018).
-Relevant results have been obtained through neuromorphic systems, some of which show important advantages including increased computational power per unit of energy consumed and robust learning (Buhler et al., 2017; Cramer et al., 2022; Esser et al., 2016; Frenkel & Indiveri, 2022; Göltz, Kriener, Sabado, & Petrovici, 2021; J. Park, Lee, & Jeon, 2019; Renner, Sheldon, Zlotnik, Tao, & Sornborger, 2021; Wunderlich et al., 2019).
-Yet the implementation of this strategy is not simple, and the choice itself of taking biology, and specifically the brain, as a reference standard to calibrate and further develop AI systems needs a sound justification that goes beyond the acknowledgment that brains are the only thinking objects we are aware of.
-In fact this does not a priori exclude the possibility of an AI regulated by different principles.
-Also, bio-inspired AI itself may outperform biology because it can profit from "better" (for example, faster) hardware (Billaudelle et al., 2021; Göltz et al., 2021; Kungl, Schmitt, et al., 2019).
+Yet the implementation of the strategies above is not simple, and the choice itself of taking biology, and specifically the brain, as a reference standard to calibrate and further develop AI systems needs a sound justification that goes beyond the acknowledgment that brains are the only thinking objects we are aware of.
+In fact, this does not a priori exclude the possibility of an AI regulated by different principles.
+Also, bio-inspired AI itself may outperform biology because it can profit from "better" (for example, faster) hardware (Billaudelle et al. 2021; Göltz et al. 2021a, b; Kungl et al. 2019b).

-The risk of putting too much emphasis on emulating the brain
+2.3 The risk of putting too much emphasis on emulating the brain

-Focusing on general AI, some researchers have recently argued that biological inspiration and neuroscientific constraints should be regarded as strict requirements for AI until we understand the nature of intelligence (Hole & Ahmad, 2021)).
-In other words, since we do not yet understand the nature of intelligence, we should take inspiration from the main example of intelligence we have in nature, that is, from the brain.
+Focusing on general AI, some researchers have recently argued that biological inspiration and neuroscientific constraints should be regarded as strict requirements for AI until we understand the nature of intelligence (Hole and Ahmad 2021).
+In other words, since we do not yet understand the nature of intelligence in itself, we should take inspiration from the main example of intelligence we have in nature, that is, from the brain.
 This argument seems to put too much emphasis on the need to define or explain natural intelligence mechanisms before producing AI.
-This point was already criticized by Turing, who famously elaborated his imitation game to show that the priority is to operationalize intelligence rather than to provide a theoretical definition of it (Dietrich, Fields, Sullins, Van Heuveln, & Zebrowski, 2021; Turing, 1950).
+This point was already criticized by Turing, who famously elaborated his imitation game to show that priority should be given to the operationalization of intelligence rather than to its theoretical definition (Dietrich et al. 2021; Turing 1950).